Irish Family Visas From Canada

 Original documents will be returned to you by mail to the address you provide.
 Photocopies will be kept by the Irish visa office.

-Certified translated copies are required for all documents that are not originally in English or Irish.
+Certified translated copies are for all the required documents for all documents that are not originally in English or Irish.
 In order to obtain a certified copy, you will have to locate a qualified third party such as a solicitor or barrister.

 Most non-EEA nationals require a visa to enter Ireland.
 As a Canadian citizen, you may enter Ireland without a visa for up to 90 days.
 At border control, an immigration officer will issue you a landing stamp after reviewing your documents and reason for entering the country.